grafana/beyla/docs/sources/configure/options.md

 A list of metric families that are allowed to be exported.

-- If the list contains `application`, the Beyla OpenTelemetry exporter will export application-level metrics;
+- If the list contains `application`, the Beyla OpenTelemetry exporter exports application-level metrics;
   but only if there is defined an OpenTelemetry endpoint, and Beyla was able to discover any process matching the entries in the `discovery` section.
-- If the list contains `network`, the Beyla OpenTelemetry exporter will export network-level metrics; but only if there is defined an OpenTelemetry endpoint and the [network metrics are enabled]({{< relref "../network" >}}).
+- If the list contains `network`, the Beyla OpenTelemetry exporter exports network-level metrics; but only if there is defined an OpenTelemetry endpoint and the [network metrics are enabled]({{< relref "../network" >}}).